Award Winning Bookshop Owner

 A highlight of her role was being a lead partner with Apples and Snakes arts organisation for the delivery of the Spine annual arts and literature festival for children and young people across half of London.

-Sonia is the Head Teacher at St Matthew’s C.E.
+Sonia is the Headteacher at St Matthew’s C.E.
 Primary School, in Nechells, Birmingham: the first winner of the OU/UKLA Whole School Reading for Pleasure School of the Year.
 She is passionate about evidence-based reading for pleasure practices and places these at the heart of the school.

 She has run an OU/UKLA Teachers’ Reading Group for two years and is an advisor for the OU/UKLA Research Rich Pedagogies website.
 She has spoken at various conferences about RfP, including Peters Love Literacy and ResearchED.
 Sonia is a co-opted member of the UKLA National Council, representing the Teacher Reading Groups.